 This story was originally posted in 2018 and the photos reflect that.

-Read their story below:
+Read Chloe and Gracie's story below:

 Take a moment and picture your best friend.
 They may come into our lives at different times, but most people have one that stands out from the rest.